Sottie1/AgonaBa_Farms_App/README.md

 ## 📱 Overview

-The Farming Management App is a dual-platform application that serves both farmers and customers.
+The Agonaba Farm Management app is a dual-platform application that serves both farmers and customers.
 Farmers can manage their products, track orders, and analyze farm performance, while customers can browse products, place orders, and track their purchases.

 ## 🚀 Features